Why children should have health insurance cover in Thailand

 How should I obtain health insurance for my kids?

-Now that you understand the importance of health insurance for children, let’s take a look at three means you can get the right health coverage for them.
+Now that you understand the importance of health insurance for children, let’s take a look at three means of getting the right health coverage for them.

 1. Through your company’s employee health benefits